Emilio Fuscaldo

 The projects delivered through Nest and the culture of the practice reflect his personal belief in collaboration, environmental sustainability, social stewardship and inclusivity.
 Although the practice has been recognised with numerous awards, including the 2016 AIA Victorian Award for Residential Architecture and the 2013 AIA National Award for Small Project Architecture, much of its reputation lies in Nest’s ability to uncover the reason a client wants something created in the first place.

-This may sound simple, but often this reason becomes lost in layers of bureaucracy, worry, and a client’s unchecked need to please all manner of external boundary-riders.
+This may sound simple, but often, this reason becomes lost in layers of bureaucracy, worry, and a client’s unchecked need to please all external boundary-riders.
 Nest sees a crucial part of its role as placing the client’s true and unadorned reason for their project at the centre of our process.
-The client’s story provides the practice with its greatest inspiration.
+The client’s story provides the practice with its most significant inspiration.

 Emilio has been a judge at the AIA Victorian Chapter Awards (2015 & 2017) as well as chair of the Northern Territory Chapter Awards program in 2022, and participated widely in talks ranging from trade shows to seminars coordinated by the Australian Institute of Architects, speaking engagements at universities and public events.
 More recently, the practice identified housing affordability as a major concern and held several events beginning in 2018 aiming to connect members of the public with different housing providers and developers, such as Nightingale and Property Collective, to facilitate residential co-housing developments.